 "Jack persuades Martha Jones to go undercover at the Pharm, a sinister research facility, which is experimenting in the drug 'Reset', releasing alien parasites into the body to 'reset' it and cure disease.
 She is exposed by the Pharm's head, Dr. Copley and injected with Reset before the Torchwood team ride to her rescue."

-On this day in 2009, Syfy aired the sixteenth episode of Battlestar Galactica's fourth season.
+On this day in 2009 (in the U.S.), Syfy aired the sixteenth episode of Battlestar Galactica's fourth season.
 It was an hour titled "Deadlock."
 According to our friends at IMDB.com, here's the plot summary:

 "Ellen and Boomer travel to the Galactica.
 Saul is entranced at the sight of his wife while Adama puts Boomer in the brig.
 Ellen is not so pleased when she learns that Caprica Six is pregnant by Saul.
 Her interference and jealousy leads Six to have a miscarriage.
 Sam Anders survived the operation but now seems to be brain dead.
 Ellen is disappointed that the Final Five cannot be completely reunited.
 By majority vote, the Five agree that they will go off on their own, leaving the Colonial Fleet behind.
 Adama has agreed to have the cracks in the Galactica's hull repaired using a Cylon living resin."